Fireline-Science/enviroplus-sensor/README.md

 # Enviroplus Viam Sensor Module

 This repo used the Viam example sensor module to create a Python sensor for use in Viam robots.
+The sensor is like this one: https://shop.pimoroni.com/products/enviro?variant=31155658457171.
+We use the enviroplus Python library: https://github.com/pimoroni/enviroplus-python.

 ### Deploying to Viam